bayfordbury-observatory/APTbatch/README.md

 SourceLists.py then extracts specific sources from those APT source lists (a target, reference, and one or two check stars)

-It can be used for quickly creating light curves of exoplanet transits, asteroid, variable stars... etc
+It can be used for quickly creating light curves of exoplanet transits, asteroid, variable stars... etc including uncertainties.

 ## APTbatch.py